 We provide an opt-out choice, or opt-in for sensitive data, before sharing your information with third parties beyond our agents or using it for purposes different from those originally collected.
 To limit the use and disclosure of your personal information, please submit a request to dpo@evergenbio.com.

-We commit to resolving complaints regarding privacy and data use.
+We commit to resolving complaints regarding privacy and data use under the Data Privacy Framework Principles.
 If you have inquiries or complaints, contact us at dpo@evergenbio.com.

-If your complaint cannot be resolved through our internal process, you may invoke binding arbitration under certain conditions.
+If your Data Privacy Framework complaint cannot be resolved through our internal process, you may invoke binding arbitration under certain conditions.

 We are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
 In some cases, we may be required to disclose personal information in response to lawful requests by public authorities, including those related to national security or law enforcement.